 "Every three or four months, between the periods of planting and harvest, we eradicate cannabis plantations.
 Then, the peasants return to the same place, in order to plant again, in a vicious, interminable cycle."

 Paulo Cesar de Oliveira joined the Military Police of the Brazilian state of Bahía in 1990.
-He is currently serving as a First Sergeant in the CIPE/CAATINGA, a special unit charged with fighting organized crime.
-His unit operates in the northern region of the state of Bahía, especially in the islands of the Sao Francisco River, which is the heart of the “marijuana triangle.”
+He retired in 2016 as a First Sergeant in the CIPE/CAATINGA, a special unit charged with fighting organized crime.
+His unit operated in the northern region of the state of Bahía, especially in the islands of the Sao Francisco River, which is the heart of the “marijuana triangle.”

 Paulo Cesar describes the activities of the CIPE/CAATINGA, which has been operating for 14 years, as follows: “Every three or four months, between the periods of planting and harvest, we eradicate cannabis plantations.
 Then, the peasants return to the same place, in order to plant again, in a vicious, interminable cycle.
 Most people that plant cannabis have low or no income.
 In most cases, they are sponsored by entrepreneurs from the region.
 These entrepreneurs distribute the drug all over Brazil, often using drug mules or trucks whose drivers are seduced by the high profits.
 We live in a region that is very good for irrigated agriculture, which the government has forgotten.
 There are several towns near the river in which the youth have no jobs, except for a few temporary and precarious ones.
 For these young people, the only possibility of making money is marijuana cultivation or other types of crime, such as highway robbery along the region’s many unpaved roads.”